sigven/pcgr/README.md

 #### STEP 0: Python

-An installation of Python ([version 2.7.10 or higher](https://www.python.org/downloads/) is required to run PCGR.
+A local installation of Python (it has been tested with [version 2.7.13](https://www.python.org/downloads/)) is required to run PCGR.
 Check that Python is installed by typing `python --version` in a terminal window.

 #### STEP 1: Installation of Docker